AdobeDocs/commerce-pwa-studio/src/pages/integrations/live-search/index.md

 ### Render Live Search popover component

-To enable the Live Search Popover component, the existing PWA search bar must be replaced by the **LiveSearchPopoverLoader** from the PWA module, to achieve this on a vanilla PWA instance the `local-intercept.js` should look like the following:
+To enable the Live Search Popover component, replace your existing PWA search bar with the **LiveSearchPopoverLoader** from the PWA module.
+For a vanilla PWA instance, configure your `local-intercept.js` file as shown below:

 ```jsx
 const { Targetables } = require('@magento/pwa-buildpack');